aws-samples/dbt-glue/README.md

 ```yaml
 iceberg_glue_commit_lock_table: "MyDynamoDbTable"
 ```
-- the latest connector for icerberg in AWS marketplace uses Ver 0.14.0 where Kryo serialization fails when writing iceberg, use "org.apache.spark.serializer.JavaSerializer" for spark.serializer instead, more info [here](https://github.com/apache/iceberg/pull/546)
+- the latest connector for iceberg in AWS marketplace uses Ver 0.14.0 for Glue 3.0, and Ver 1.2.1 for Glue 4.0 where Kryo serialization fails when writing iceberg, use "org.apache.spark.serializer.JavaSerializer" for spark.serializer instead, more info [here](https://github.com/apache/iceberg/pull/546)

 Make sure you update your conf with `--conf spark.sql.catalog.glue_catalog.lock.table=<YourDynamoDBLockTableName>` and, you change the below iam permission with your correct table name.
 ```